 dana.wireless by AlphaSmart

 The dana features not 1, but 2 SD slots!
-In addition, the dana shows up as a USB keyboard when it it plugged into any computer made in the last 20 years or more.
+In addition, the dana shows up as a USB keyboard when it is plugged into any computer made in the last 20 years or so.
 When you have a document open, just press send twice and the dana ‘types’ your document back to the connected PC.
-I have tried it under Ubuntu, Windows 7, 10, Mac, and even a Raspberry Pi, and it works perfectly.
+I have tried it under Ubuntu, Windows 7, 10, Mac, my Android phone, and even a Raspberry Pi, and it works perfectly.

 The dana originally came with a NiMH battery pack, but my was switched over to conventional AA.
 Using a slightly modified instructions here, I installed 3 Amazon Basics eneloop type, low rate self discharge batteries.
 What I did differently was desolder the positive battery lead, cut the battery pack positive lead, and spliced those together.
 I still don’t know what the battery life is like, but my guess is at least 25 to 30 hours between charges.
 The great part about this mod is, if the batteries fail, I just have to pop the hatch open and replace the set.